 Important note: it is illegal to prospect for, or mine minerals on a claim held by someone else.
 Gold claims rarely cover entire sections, so there are plenty of places where the public can still prospect for gold, however it is up to the individual to determine what areas are open for mining.

 The WMH Gold Explorer displays over 50,000 mines in the western United States that have been historic gold producers.
 These mine location not only aid research in gold locations, but they also serve as indicators as to what active placer claims are likely to be gold claims.

 Historical gold districts are included in the Gold Explorer.
 Currently over 350 districts in California are included, with more being added in the future.

 Gold Explorer Usage & Notes

-Black, Orange, and Red dots are center points for PLSS sections that contain active placer claims.
-Gold dots are mines from the USGS MRDS database that include gold as a primary commodity.
+Grey, orange, and red dots are center points for PLSS sections that contain active placer claims.
+Yellow dots are mines from the USGS MRDS database that include gold as a primary commodity.

 Black dots: 1-7 claims